anko/Bohr-Automaton/README.md

 Written in [LiveScript][8] in a [functional programming][9] style.
 [SVG][10]-rendered with the [D3.js][11] data-vis library.
 Sound effects from [Bfxr][12], ending jingle rendered in [SunVox][13], played in the browser (optionally) through [WebAudio][14].

+The `client.ls`-file contains all the interesting parts.
+I tried to keep it legible and commented, but there's only so much you can do in a weekend. :)

 ## Compiling/Running

 Just `npm install` in the root directory.